 “After that, things got pretty hazy.”
 James said.
 “We fired our weapons but they were useless against these men.
 We were all dead or wounded before any of us could get to the special weapons.
 All I really remember is lying on the ground bleeding with the man in the suit standing over me.
 He was about to finish me when I blasted a hole through his chest.
 I thought I killed him but he just vanished and reappeared unscathed.
-After that I passed out, when I awoke my wounds healed themselves and I was taken to an interrogation room where I eventually met you.”
+After that I just--passed out.
+When I awoke my wounds healed themselves and I was taken to an interrogation room where I eventually met you.”

 “Wow!” was all Agent Brown could manage to say.

-“Any more questions,” James asked?
+“Any more questions?”
+James asked.

-Agent Brown was about to continue before he looked at James then said “They can wait, maybe you should get some rest, you look exhausted.”
+Agent Brown was about to continue before he looked at James then said, “They can wait.
+Maybe you should get some rest, you look exhausted.”

 “Thanks Charlie!
 It’s rare to find someone who has your back.
-I don’t know what’s in store for me with the DEO, but if you’re calling the shots I’m sure it won’t be that bad.”
+I don’t know what’s in store for me with the DEO, but if you’re calling the shots I’m sure it won’t be half bad.”
 James said while reclining his seat.